dEskoG/rDUINOScope/README.md

 #rDUINOScope v2.1 Boiana EQ
 ===========================================================
 Release date: 28 March 2017

 Status: official BETA

-Author: Dessislav Gouzgounov (deskog@gmail.com)
+<i>This release is dedicated to my daughter Boiana Gouzgounova, who have a special day today 28 March 2017!</i>

 This is the final release of the rDUINOScope software for Equatorial Mounts.
 There is a “jump” in versioning after latest V.1.8, because small improvements have been made for the past year, but those were never released to the general public, thus V.2.1 is a cumulative release.